Back to Blog

 Objective Control Tracking

-One of the most underrated metrics for junglers and mid-laners: how often does your team get the first dragon, first rift herald, and first baron when you're on your main champion?
+One of the most underrated metrics for junglers and mid-laners: how often does your team secure first Dragon, first Rift Herald, and first Baron when you're on your main champion?

 The Split Approach to Ranked Improvement

-Instead of randomly queueing, divide your gaming time:
+Instead of randomly queueing, divide your gaming time with intention:

 • Only play your tracked best performers